denisrosset/metal/README.md

 ## Metal - fast unboxed data structures for Scala

-Metal provides fast mutable *containers* whose performance should be close to hand-written data structures using raw Java arrays.
+Metal provides fast mutable collections whose performance should be close to hand-written data structures using raw primitive arrays.

 In particular:

-- Metal containers are themselves not specialized, but will avoid any boxing/allocation when accessing, storing and updating elements, thanks to macros and specialized *methods*;
+- Metal collections are themselves not specialized, but will avoid any boxing/allocation when accessing, storing and updating elements, thanks to macros and specialized *methods*;
 - Metal provides higher-order methods such as `foreach`, `count`, `exists`, ... that are translated into `while` loops during compilation.
 The loop body is inlined, avoiding allocation of closures;
-- Scala iterators are replaced by pointers, represented by value classes that can be manipulated as primitives;
+- Scala iterators are replaced by pointers, represented by value classes that need no allocation;
-- mutable containers can be used as builders for immutable containers without additional allocations.
+- mutable containers can be used as builders for immutable containers.

 The library is heavily inspired by [Debox](http://github.com/non/debox).
-Parts of the implementation were directly lifted (for example the strategy for hash sets and maps).
+Parts of the implementation are similar (for example the strategy for hash sets and maps).

-For performance reasons, Metal's types are neither compatible with Scala's collections framework, nor the Debox implementations; but the methods in Metal's interfaces are either prefixed by `ptr`, or follow the current conventions (e.g. `def isEmpty: Boolean`).
+For performance reasons, Metal's types are neither compatible with Scala's collections framework, nor the Debox implementations; but the methods in Metal's interfaces are either prefixed by `ptr`, or follow currently used conventions (e.g. `def isEmpty: Boolean`).

+Higher-order methods such as `foreach` are provided by enrichment methods.

 The set of methods available on Metal instances is limited, but guarantees that no allocations occur except when creating or growing containers.

+## Structure of Metal

+Metal is composed of two packages:

+- `core` contains the definition of pointer types (see below), traits that are inherited by containers to provide capabilities, and macro implementations of the standard collection methods;
+- `library` provides implementations of standard data structures, with `library.generic` providing base types such as `Set`, `Map`, `Map2`, `Buffer`, mutable variants in `library.mutable` with corresponding immutable variants in `library.immutable`.

+We currently have a dependency on Spire for two reasons:

+- availability of a non-boxing option type `spire.util.Opt`,
+- compatibility macro shims for Scala 2.10 and 2.11.

-### Example
+## Example

 ```
 scala> import metal._; import syntax._
 import metal._
 import syntax._

-scala> val set = MHashSet(1,2,3,4)
+scala> val set = mutable.HashSet(1,2,3,4)
-set: metal.MHashSet[Int] = FSet(1, 2, 3, 4)
+set: metal.mutable.HashSet.S[Int] = Set(1, 2, 3, 4)

 scala> set.contains(3)
 res0: Boolean = true